AusafMo/Feed-Filtered-PoseCumRepCounter/README.md

-As the Pose detection algorithm has 3 complexities, the counts vary accordingly, note that the complexity increment does increases detection accuracy, however, higher complexity is very RAM intensive, so frame rates will take a hit, the default detection complexity = 1, does work fine.
+As the Pose detection algorithm has 3 complexities, the counts vary accordingly, note that the complexity increment does increases detection accuracy, however, higher complexity is very CPU intensive, so frame rates will take a hit, the default detection complexity = 1, does work fine.
 For pose detection the min detection and tracking confidence values are 0.8 and 0.5 respectively.
 The number of successful reps counts for all the complexity